-- Air-cooled aftercoolers are less expensive and require less maintenance, making them the best choice for a majority of air-using applications.
+- Air cooling systems are less expensive and require less maintenance, making them the best choice for a majority of air-using applications.
 More than 95% of rotary screw air compressors are air-cooled.
-An air-cooled aftercooler can handle discharge temperatures of up to 350°F and pressures up to 250 PSI.
+An air-cooled aftercooler can handle discharge temperatures of up to 350°F and pressure up to 250 PSI.

-- Water-cooled air compressors are a better choice for high-temperature applications, high dust environments, very large compressors, or where the installation in the plant is opened and air conditioned.
+- Water cooling systems are a better choice for high-temperature or high-pressure applications, high dust environments, very large compressors, or where the installation in the plant is opened and air conditioned.
 An open water-cooled system can handle discharge temperatures of up to 450°F and pressures up to 435 PSI.

 A water-cooled system may also be a better choice if:

 - You do not have adequate space and airflow for effective air cooling.